 [This content may contain affiliate links.
 For more information, read our disclosure policy here.]

-The Neewer Guitar Bass To USB Link Cable Adapter for PC/MAC Recording is THE cheapest way to record your guitar, it is just a simple guitar-USB lead and does what is says on the can.
+A Guitar To USB Cable for PC/MAC Recording is THE cheapest way to record your guitar, it is just a simple guitar-USB lead and does what is says on the can.
 Simple plug and play – guitar one end, USB the other, and start recording.
-It has a high quality professional shielded cable and 6.5mm jack and a red indicator light flash indication when signal is being transmitted so you can see it is working.
+It has a high quality professional shielded cable and a standard 6.5mm jack and an LED light flash indication when signal is being transmitted so you can see it is working.
 Start recording high quality digital music quickly and easily.
+Cheaply and cheerfully

 Not USB, but deserves a place here for smartphone capability.
 The IK Multimedia iRig 2 guitar interface adaptor is the best choice to quickly record your guitar on any device – you can use it to record on iPhone, iPod touch, iPad, Mac and Android Smartphone.
 It comes with a FREE version of the Amplitube software so you can use all kinds of amp sims and effects, and you can output to heaphones or a guitar amp.
 We think it is the most fun you can have with a guitar for such a small amount of money, which is why it has been a consistent bestseller since it was launched.
 Every guitarist should own an iRig!

 If you are also interested in recording your vocals or other instruments, then you might do better buying a full-blown audio interface so you can record your guitar and other instruments and microphones as well.
 If you want to know more then read about what is an audio interface, and then how to choose the best audio interface for your home recording studio setup.